 Isa 40:3 The voice of him that crieth in the wilderness, Prepare ye the way of Yahweh, make straight in the desert a highway for Yahweh

-Yahshua (the Savior) said, “I am come in my Father’s name” also “I came forth from the Father.”
-He also proclaimed, “I even the Father are One.”
-These three verses expose the false doctrine of the trinity rather well (Isaiah 9:6, John 5:43, 10:30, 16:28).
-Yahweh, does not exist as three eternally distinct persons.
+These three verses expose the false doctrine of the trinity rather well (consider also Isaiah 9:6, John 5:43, 10:30, 16:28).
+Yahweh, does not exist as one of three eternally distinct persons.
 The entire premise of this statement is an oxymoron.

 Messiah the Savior said to his disciples, whosoever knows me knows my Father also, and from this time you know him, and also behold him (John 14:7).